 "Oi!
 Whatever," Ron scoffed.
 "It's just a word, get over it."

 "Is this really the time to act like my mum?"

 "I wouldn't have to if I weren't surrounded by rude boys that think swearing makes them sound cool!"

 Harry took the distraction offered by their argument and hurried down the stairs.
 There was a clatter of pots and pans emanating from the kitchen, and when he walked into the room he saw Sophie on her knees in front of the cupboards, apparently in the midst of rearranging things.
-Kylie was helping her by stacking the various utensils in piles while Ginny sorted out the silverware.
-Scott was standing over them, either supervising or adding nothing to the proceedings (same difference).
+Kylie was helping her by stacking the various utensils in piles whilst Ginny sorted out the silverware.
+Scott was standing over them, either supervising or adding nothing to the proceedings (most likely both).

 "Scott," Harry said, gaining the man's attention.
-Scott's face lost the open look it had held while he'd been watching the girls and became unreadable.
+Scott's expression — which had been openly amused as he'd watched the girls work — became unreadable.
 "We should talk."

 "Can we keep it civil?"
 Scott asked, inclining his head towards Kylie.